ErikMcClure/bad-licenses/README.md

 * **[Evil License](https://github.com/ErikMcClure/bad-licenses/blob/master/evil-license)**

   A license that only allows you to use the program for nefarious ends, which it provides some helpful examples of.

+* **[The "Anyone But Some Assholes" license]**(https://github.com/ErikMcClure/bad-licenses/blob/master/anyone-but-some-assholes-license

+  A license that disallows groups of people the particular author doesn't like from using or redistributing the program.

 * **[THE "Sussy Baka" LICENSE, VERSION 1](https://github.com/ErikMcClure/bad-licenses/blob/master/the-sussy-baka-license)**